Creating test reports

 An example for Node tests would be the following:

-Here the tests are executed and then they are copied to /codefresh/volume/allure-results
+Here the tests are executed and then copied to /codefresh/volume/allure-results

 Creating the Allure test reports

-Once the test results are collected, the next step is the same, regardless of your programming language and test framework.
+Once the test results are collected, the next step is the same, regardless of your programming language and testing framework.

 Here, we execute the special cf-docker-test-reporting